≡ Menu

 Professional Insight

-“The clients who secure the best rates with glaucoma are those who provide comprehensive ophthalmology records upfront showing clear evidence of disease control.
+“The clients who secure the best rates with glaucoma are those who provide comprehensive ophthalmology records upfront, showing clear evidence of disease control.
 When we can present an application demonstrating two years of stable pressures at target levels, minimal progression on visual field testing, excellent medication compliance, and good functional vision, we routinely secure standard to Table 2 ratings even for moderate glaucoma.
-The documentation quality and completeness makes a substantial difference in underwriting outcomes.”
+The documentation quality and completeness make a substantial difference in underwriting outcomes.”

 Best Carriers for Glaucoma Applicants